C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

 Exercice
 --------

-wihout using python shell, what is the results of the following statements:
+without using python shell, what is the results of the following statements:

 .. note::
    sum is a function which return the sum of each elements of a list.